International Conference on Thinking

 Thinking about responses to the tragedy

 We can find the Tragedy of the Commons in many manifestation.
 Here is another.
-I am an elderly person living alone and I derive all the private benefits of the puss purring on my lap.
-My bird-loving neighbours each suffer a slightly reduced community pleasure in the now slightly reduced bird population.
-The commons is now the avifauna, and an individual’s benefit comes at the community’s cost.
+Suppose I am an elderly person living alone and I derive all the private benefits of the puss purring on my lap.
+My bird-loving neighbours each suffer a slightly reduced community pleasure in the now slightly reduced bird population as puss is an inevitable and sometimes successful hunter.
+The commons is now the avifauna, and my benefit comes at the community’s cost.
 Aggregate the national population of cats, and consider their effect on our birdlife and you’ll see what bird-lovers would consider to be a real tragedy.

 What can we do about it?